 - Integration of existing systems: The compatibility of new software solutions with existing systems can be a complex task.

-- Security: Cybersecurity-threats are omnipresent.
-Ensuring and the information contained therein. and data security is essential for the success of digital initiatives.
+- Safety: Cybersecurity-threats are omnipresent.
+Ensuring Data protection and data security is essential for the success of digital initiatives.

 "The real challenge lies not only in the technology itself, but in the company's ability to adapt and learn continuously."

-Despite these challenges, digital transformation in facility management opens up numerous opportunities for BIM modeling enables continuous planning and implementation from the initial idea to completion. and Cost savings.
+Despite these challenges, digital transformation in facility management opens up numerous opportunities for Efficiency Increase -systems, and Cost savings.
 Strategies for effectively managing these challenges are crucial for future success.

 Future Prospects in Facility Management

-Digital transformation in building management is just beginning, but the future prospects in Facility Management are promising.
-With rapid technological advancements, new opportunities are opening up for This not only leads to a higher quality of life for residents, but also to a more efficient use of resources.
+Digital transformation in building management is still in its early stages, but the future prospects in Facility Management are promising.
+With rapid technological progress, new opportunities are opening up for This not only leads to a higher quality of life for residents, but also to a more efficient use of resources.
 Furthermore, networked buildings promote stronger community building within urban spaces.
 Neighbors can communicate and exchange information through shared platforms. of operations and increasing efficiency.
 Some key trends that will shape the industry in the coming years are:

 2. Internet of Things (IoT)